ifnspaml/Components-Loss/README.md

  - The stored test data phase information is used to recover the time domain signal by IFFT with overlap add (OLA).

+ ## Audio demos
+ - We provide audio demos using files from the test dataset in the presence of pedestrian (PED) noise at 10dB signal-to-noise ratio (SNR) level.
+The audios include speech from both female and male test speakers.
+ - We put the audio demos under the directory: `./Audio_demo/`.

  ## Citation

 If you use the losses and/or scripts in your research, please cite